 Amendments to Rule 3.1 concerning the update to the expedited hearing process for Colorado Charitable Solicitations Act complaints to be consistent with statute and 8 CCR 1505-3, Rule 3:

-3.1 The Secretary of State will set and give notice of the hearing within seven days of receiving a request for hearing per section 6-16-111(6)(b), C.R.S.
-The Secretary will set hearing between 20 and 45 days after the mailing of the notice.
+3.1 The Secretary of State will file an administrative complaint with a hearing officer.
+The hearing officer must set and give notice of an expedited hearing within seven days of receiving a request for hearing per section 6-16-111(6)(b), C.R.S.
+The hearing must be held within 49 days of service of the notice of hearing, unless parties stipulate otherwise.
+See 8 CCR 1505-3, Rule 3, for additional information regarding the administrative hearing process.

 Amendments to Rule 3.3 concerning the date in which a hearing officer will issue an initial decision that is consistent with statute and 8 CCR 1505-3, Rule 3:

-3.3 The Secretary will take final agency action within ten days following the hearing.
+3.3 The hearing officer will issue an initial decision, as governed by section 24-4-105(14), C.R.S., within 10 days of a hearing or within 10 days of the close of evidence, whichever is later.

 Amendments to 8 CCR 1505-11 are as follows: